mikemadisonweb/yii2-elasticsearch/README.md

     // ...
 }
 ```
-Please note that if you use analyzed filed(full-text field) in `where()` method you will probably get wrong results, because that method should be used only for non-analyzed datatypes(keyword, integer, boolean etc).
-There are optional parameters in `match()` method that you most certainly should keep eye on:
+Please note that if you use analyzed filed(full-text field) in `where()` method you will probably get wrong results because that method should be used only for non-analyzed datatypes(keyword, integer, boolean etc).
+There is optional parameters in `match()` method that you most certainly should keep eye on:
 ```
 Finder match(string $query, array|string $fields = '_all', string $condition = 'and', string $operator = 'and', string $type = 'cross_fields')
 ```
-Most of the times you would need to match query string to particular fields, but if you want to search different strings on different fields (e.g. 'some text' on 'title' and/or 'another data' on 'post') then you can choose logical operator in `condition` parameter for your needs.
+Most of the times you would need to match query string to particular fields, but if you want to search different strings in different fields (e.g. 'some text' on 'title' and/or 'another data' on 'post') then you can choose logical operator in `condition` parameter for your needs.
 If you searching on multiple fields you can define `operator` and `type` parameters to specify the [logic for searching on these fields](https://www.elastic.co/guide/en/elasticsearch/reference/5.4/query-dsl-multi-match-query.html).

 More complex filter causes can be specified in a SQL-like fashion:
 ```php